-SEMA argues that the environmental claims made by some congressional lawmakers do not withstand scrutiny.
-Given the low value of the cash vouchers being offered to consumers to purchase a new vehicle (generally ranging from $2,000–$5,000), the facts demonstrate that vehicles traded-in for demolition could include late-model vehicles that have been damaged in accidents or have mechanical problems.
+SEMA argues that the environmental claims made by some Congressional lawmakers do not withstand scrutiny.
+Given the low value of the cash vouchers being offered to consumers to purchase a new vehicle (generally ranging from $2,000 to $5,000), the facts demonstrate that vehicles traded-in for demolition could include late model vehicles that have been damaged in accidents or have mechanical problems.
 The programs would also collect rarely driven second and third vehicles.

 While supporters tout a similar German program as evidence of success, the European Federation for Transport and the Environment has urged Germany and other countries to abandon scrappage subsidies because they do more environmental harm than good by artificially accelerating the car life cycle.
 The programs do not calculate the estimated 15-20% of CO2 emissions associated with manufacturing the new car.